XingxingZhang/pysari/README.md

 # A Python Implementation of SARI

 The original author of SARI.py is [Wei Xu](https://cocoxu.github.io/) <br>
 I extend it to a python package.
+If you use this project in your research, please cite Wei's awesome paper (see below).

 ## Installation
 ```